 Amortisation Expense - All intangible assets of the CCC have finite useful lives and are amortised on a straight-line basis over their estimated useful life.
 Straight line amortisation is used reflecting the expected consumption of economic benefits on a progressive basis over the intangible's useful life.
 The residual value of all the CCC's intangible assets is zero.
 Each class of intangible asset has the following useful lives:

 Intangible Assets:

-Software purchased 12 years Software internally generated 5 years
+Software purchased - existing records management system 14 years Software internally generated 5 years